There are a variety of clinics and programs available in NYC to help make veterinary care for your pet more affordable.

 Veterinary Financial Assistance Programs

-A number of other programs, including those listed on the Save-A-Pet website offer pet owners/guardians financial help to pay for veterinary bills.
+A number of programs offer financial help to pay for veterinary bills.
 Some of these programs are specific to a location, and most have specific funding guidelines, such as treating particular health conditions or breeds.

 May be able to provide veterinary assistance for your pet, but cases are reviewed thoroughly.